-The Dgen Constellation includes four experts who have extensive experience in open banking.
+The Dgen Constellation includes four experts (two are listed below) who have extensive experience in open banking.

 Cynthia Rudge, Head of Open Banking Canada

 Cynthia has 30 years of corporate, consulting and entrepreneurial experience.

 After studying Economics at McGill University, she embarked on a 15-year career in Financial Services, working at Richardson Securities, Merrill Lynch and finally Wood Gundy, subsequently acquired by CIBC, where she was a Vice President & Director and member of the Operating Committee.
 Business areas that she has been involved in include government finance, private client and wealth management, and institutional equity.
 She has worked in executive positions including finance, strategy, and global technology project leadership.

 In consulting roles, Cynthia has been a director of capital markets boutique Oliver Wyman, as well as by herself and with other partners overseeing highly data-driven projects for the likes of the Toronto Stock Exchange and TD Investment Banking, and supported strategy development for the Board of pension plan HOOPP.

 Since 2000, she has been involved in a range of digital technologies initiatives including think-tank the Digital Alliance for Converging Technologies, and in clean technology companies and projects with activities including venture and private equity fund raising, market development and M&A. Arenas where she has conducted business include North America, the UK and Europe, Australia, India and China.